 Intensive Beginner's and Intermediate French

 FRE 103 is an intensive beginning and intermediate language course designed for students who have already studied French (typically no more than 2-3 years).
 Covering in one semester the material presented in FRE 101 and FRE 102, this course prepares students to take FRE 107 the following semester.
-FRE 103 is designed to develop the skills of listening, reading, and writing in French in a cultural context using authentic materials.
+FRE 103 is designed to develop the skills of listening, speaking, reading, and writing in French in a cultural context using authentic materials.
 Classroom activities include comprehension and grammar exercises, conversation, skits, and working with a variety of audio-visual and online materials.
-Prereq: Appropriate score on PU French Language Placement Test.
+Pre: Appropriate score on PU FRE Lang Placement Test.

 Intermediate French